-The application has been reviewed for compliance with the standards of Section 6.8.
-Because the proposed development is classified as government maintenance, storage, and distribution facility, it is not a "business use type" and therefore exempt from the requirements of Section 6.8.
+The application has been reviewed for and found to be in compliance with the standards of Section 6.8.
+The proposed development is classified as a "business use type" and therefore subject to the requirements of Section 6.8.

 PUBLIC FACILITIES IMPACT